 - or an Edge or Chrome tab: captures a specific browser tab

-Works with: all as a web-based applications, must be added as a Chrome extension
+Works with: all web-based applications, must be added as a Chrome extension

 Custom recording size